codemation/pydbantic/README.md

 `pydbantic` believes that related data should be stored together, in the shape the developer plans to use

-`pydbantic` knows data is rarely flat and follows a set schema
+`pydbantic` knows data is rarely flat or follows a set schema

 `pydbantic` understand migrations are not fun, and does them for you